DOTONESIX/Umlaut/README.md

 ____
 ## Core Functionality
-uMLaut offers a simple Python class to assist with saving and querying business logic in MLflow.
+Umlaut offers a simple Python class to assist with saving and running business logic in MLflow.
+The class has two methods:

 - `track_model`: Converts a data science model or block of business logic into an MLflow compatible `model`
-- `query_model`: Queries a previously trained `model` and saves audit metadata
+- `run_model`: Runs a previously trained `model` and saves audit metadata
-- `audit_model (roadmap)`: Retrieve the results of a model run for a historic date

 ### Deploying models with Umlaut
-Custom data science models or business logic can be deployed simply by running `umlaut.track_model()`.
-Ensure the model code block is in a Python `Class` and follow the example below.
+Custom `models` can be deployed simply by running `track_model()`.
+Ensure that the model code block is in a Python `Class` and follow the example below.

 ```
 class ExampleModel():
-    """
-    Example business logic that can be wrapped into a model.
+    """Example business logic that can be wrapped into a model.
-    The class _must_ contain a 'predict' method.
+       The class must contain a 'run' method with the input config
-    """
+       mapped to the corresponding model parameters."""

     def business_logic(self, revenue: int) -> bool:
         return revenue > 5

-    def predict(self, model_input: dict) -> bool:
+    def run(self, model_input: dict) -> bool:
         return self.business_logic(revenue=model_input.get("revenue"))